|

 ·

-When using their own FTP server to securely transport the data to the
+When using their own FTP server to securely transport the data to the MaST environment, it is the customer’s responsibility to

-is monitored, configured correctly and remains available.
+ensure that the server is monitored, configured correctly and remains

 ·

-MaST is hosted using a high-availability architecture with active
+MaST is hosted using a high-availability architecture

-clinical decision making.
+to support clinical decision making.

 Considerations for safe operation